Mortgage

 Related resource See current FHA loan rates today.

-$100 down Flexible credit qualification Reduced mortgage insurance
+Flexible credit qualification

-Checkmark Best for: Public servants who are willing to live in a revitalization neighborhood for at least three years.
+CheckmarkBest for: Public servants who are willing to live in a revitalization neighborhood — determined by factors such as median income and homeownership rate — for at least three years.

 The Good Neighbor Next Door program from the U.S. Department of Housing and Urban Development (HUD) allows homebuyers in eligible public service careers the opportunity to purchase a HUD home at a 50% discount.
-You don’t have to use an FHA loan to buy your home under the program, but if you do, the minimum required down payment is only $100.
+You don’t have to use an FHA loan to buy your home under the program — but if you do, the minimum required down payment is only $100.

 Eligibility requirements include: